 Cherry, beloved by Japanese.
 The fine and shiny qualities of the material are some of the characteristics of cherry.
 While the material is also strong, and thus, the cherry bowl is also solid.

 Zelkova, a precious wood familiar to Japanese.
 Its hard, strong, and reliable qualities are some of the material's characteristics.
 Traditional vessels, such as bowls and trays have frequently used zelkova as their material, making use of its features.
-It is material suitable in making bowls.
+It is a material suitable for making bowls.

-Beech tree grows naturally in various places around Japan since the ancient time.
+A beech tree grows naturally in various places around Japan since ancient times.
 Dressed in fresh green leaves during summer and bears acorns during fall.
 The vessel made of a beech tree, which is characterized by its white, refreshing bark, appears simple and feels natural.